Today we’re thrilled to announce our new partnership with CrowdSec.

 When Can You Get ShieldPRO + CrowdSec?

-We’re getting set to release v16 of Shield Security in the coming weeks.
+We’re getting set to release v16 of Shield Security in the coming weeks We’ve released v16 of Shield Security.
 Stay tuned to the newsletter or the changelog to get further details as they are published.

 Thoughts, Suggestions and Feedback?